isomerpages/mpa-par/pages/Head of Delegation.md

 		<div class="bp-accordion-body">
 			<div class="speaker-content">
 				<h6>Delegate's Bio:</h6>
-				<p>Mr Inoue is the currently the Director General for Coordination, Osaka Ports and Harbors Bureau, City of Osaka.
+				<p>Mr Inoue is currently the Director General for Coordination, Osaka Ports and Harbors Bureau, City of Osaka.
 Prior to this, Mr Inoue was the Director of General Affairs Division in the Public Health Bureau, City of Osaka.
 Mr Inoue also previously held positions as the Director of Planning Division in the Office of the Mayor, City of Osaka, Director for Dementia Policy and Community Comprehensive Care Promotion in the Social Welfare Bureau, City of Osaka.</p>
 			</div>
 		</div>
 	</div>